michaelgrosner/tribeca/README.md

 To rebuild the application with your modifications, please run `npm install` or directly `npm run postinstall`.

+To rebuild the C++ shared objects with your modifications, please run `node-gyp  rebuild`.

 To pipe the output to stdout, execute the application in the foreground with `nodejs tribeca.js`.

 To ignore the output, execute the application in the background with `forever start tribeca.js` or with the alias `npm start`.